 Yellow bone marrow is involved in the storage of fats.
 The fats in yellow bone marrow are stored in cells called adipocytes.
-This fat can be used as an energy source as needed.
+This fat can be used as an energy source when needed.

 Yellow bone marrow also contains mesenchymal stem cells.
 These are cells that can develop into bone, fat, cartilage, or muscle cells.

-Remember, over time, yellow bone marrow starts to replace red bone marrow.
-So, most bones in an adult body contain yellow bone marrow.
+Because yellow bone marrow starts to replace red bone marrow over time, most bones in an adult body contain yellow bone marrow.

 Bone marrow is crucial for producing blood cells.
 Therefore, a range of blood-related conditions involve issues with bone marrow.

 Many of these conditions affect the numbers of blood cells produced in bone marrow.
-This causes them to share many common symptoms, including:
+This causes the conditions to share many common symptoms, including:

 - Fever.
 This can be a result of not having enough healthy white blood cells.

 - Fatigue or weakness.
-This is caused by a lack of hemoglobin, the protein on red blood cells that carries oxygen.
+This is caused by a lack of hemoglobin, the protein in red blood cells that carries oxygen.

 - Increased infections.
 This is due to having fewer healthy white blood cells, which help fight infections.